Apolloelephen/Shoes/Readme.md

 Apollosphinx11@gmail.com

 ## LICENSE
-This code is written under the license of MIT
+This project is licensed under the MIT License - see the http://LICENSE.md file for details